coleifer/peewee/docs/new/playhouse/orm_utils.rst

 FlaskDB Wrapper
 ^^^^^^^^^^^^^^^^

-:py:class:`FlaskDB` handles three boilerplate tasks:
+:class:`FlaskDB` handles three boilerplate tasks:

 1. Creates a Peewee database instance from Flask's ``app.config``.
 2. Provides a ``Model`` base class whose ``Meta.database`` is wired to the